syedafeefaathar/syedafeefaathar/README.md

 ## 🧕💻 About Me

-- 💻 I’m passionate about web development
-- ✅ I have completed HTML & CSS
+- 🌱 Learning HTML & CSS
-- 🚀 Currently learning JavaScript
-- 🌱 I enjoy building simple and creative web projects

 <!--